joaoGabriel55/MCP-SQL-Server/README.md

 # MCP SQL Server with GPT Chat Interface

-This project consists of two main components: a server for handling SQLite database operations and a web application for interacting with the database through a chat interface.
+This project consists of two main components: a MCP server for handling SQLite database operations via Ollama, the easiest way to get up and running with large language models, and a web application for interacting with the database through a chat interface.

 ## Project Structure